 Questioning the sustainability of growth implies questioning the sustainability of our free-enterprise capitalist system.
 This can be even more difficult.
-In many people’s minds it occupies the status of a religion; and to challenge it is virtual heresy.
+In many people’s minds, it occupies the status of religion, and to challenge it is virtual heresy.
 Yet if we are genuine in our desire to keep the planet inhabitable we must be prepared to challenge our most fundamental and closely held assumptions.
 (Remember, however, that the purpose of challenging our assumptions is not to invalidate and discard them – assumptions are there for good reason, and certainly have value.
 But holding the assumption as an unquestionable article of faith prevents us from seeing beyond it.
-By challenging our core assumptions, we may begin to appreciate the issue from a broader perspectives, and see some of the pitfalls of our current solutions.)
+By challenging our core assumptions, we may begin to appreciate the issue from a broader perspective, and see some of the pitfalls of our current solutions.)

-One of the principle shortcomings of our current system is that it fails to take human psychology into full account.
+One of the principal shortcomings of our current system is that it fails to take human psychology into full account.
 The psychotherapist Kenneth Lux made this very clear in his book Adam Smith’s Mistake.
-He shows how Smith was concerned with the relative merits of self-interest and benevolence, and argued that the invisible hand of self-interest generally did more for the common good (and for the individual good) than altruistic, self-sacrificing benevolence.
+He shows how Smith was concerned with the relative merits of self-interest and benevolence and argued that the invisible hand of self-interest generally did more for the common good (and for the individual good) than altruistic, self-sacrificing benevolence.

 His mistake, as Lux so clearly points out, was to argue in favor of self-interest alone, discarding benevolence.
 If we were all enlightened human beings this might work.
 But we are not.
 Not all of us, for example, are honest.
 If a merchant can cheat a customer (say be using short weights on his scale), and get away with it, then is it in his self-interest to do so.
 Self-interest does not rule out cheating; it only decrees that one should be good enough at it not to get caught.

-The same goes for corruption, theft, fraud and other deceptive acts.
+The same goes for corruption, theft, fraud, and other deceptive acts.
 Societies worldwide are littered with people whose self-interest has led them to behave in ways that clearly do not promote the common good.
 And these are just the people unlucky, or unskillful, enough to get caught.

 Getting Away with the Minimum